subnetspider/subnetspider.github.io/_posts/2024-11-29-using-ipv6-with-sophos-xg-firewall.md

 Also, both firewall rules and firewall objects cannot have the same name, which is a downgrade compared to OPNsense.
 One thing I really like though is the Zones feature, which makes it very easy to block or allow traffic when using a dynamic IPv6 prefix.

-> [!Info] As of November 2024, you can't use FQDN firewall objects in IPv6 firewall rules, which would be very useful for dynamic IPv6 hosts.
+> ℹ️ As of November 2024, you can't use FQDN firewall objects in IPv6 firewall rules, which would be very useful for dynamic IPv6 hosts.

 ---